brevzin/cpp_proposals/118x_spaceship/spaceship-tuneup.md

 ## Anonymous unions

-In the same post [@vdv], Daveed also questioned what defaulted comparisons would do in the case of anonymous unions:
+In the same post [@vdv.reference], Daveed also questioned what defaulted comparisons would do in the case of anonymous unions:

 ```cpp
 struct B {